Chukwueze eyes Liverpool upset with Villarreal

 Now he has his sights set on another member of the elite as the Yellow Submarine face six-time European champions Liverpool in the semi-finals.

-"We know all about Liverpool and they are expected to win, so the pressure is on them," Chukwueze told BBC Sport Africa ahead of Wednesday's first leg.
+"We know all about Liverpool and they are expected to win, so the pressure is on them," Chukwueze told BBC Sport Africa before Wednesday's first leg.

 "We have a squad and manager good enough to compete against any team in the world.
 Because of the way Liverpool play some people have already made their own predictions but that is normal in football.